 - Complete at least 18 graded credits of graduate-level coursework in classes numbered 500 - 599

-- Complete at least 6 credits of independent study (600 credits) for those on the non-thesis track, and 9 credits of independent study for those who wish to apply for the thesis track
+- Complete at least 9 credits of independent study for the thesis option

 - Achieve at least a 3.0 GPA

-- Write a thesis to the satisfaction of the primary advisor and submit the thesis to the graduate school
+- Write a thesis to the satisfaction of the primary adviser and submit the thesis to the Graduate School

-- Successfully defend the thesis before the student's primary advisor and one to two other faculty members
+- Successfully defend the thesis before the student's primary adviser and one or two other faculty members